 Is your CEO salary excessive?

-Dan’s Price’s decision to pay a $70,000 minimum wage went viral recently.
+Dan Price’s decision to pay a $70,000 minimum wage went viral in 2015.
 His decision came after an employee, Jason Haley, pointed out to him the disparity between Price’s CEO salary of and his own.
 At that time, Price was paying himself $1.1million and Haley was on just $35,000.

-A fierce debate has been sparked following Price’s actions, which veers from the extremes of labeling Price a “Modern Day Robin Hood,” inspiring many other business owners to review and increase salaries; to Price being branded as “publicity-seeking” and his strategy a massive failure.
+Following Price’s actions, a fierce debate was sparked.
+The debate veered from the extremes of labelling Price a “Modern Day Robin Hood,” inspiring many other business owners to review and increase salaries.
+To Price being branded as “publicity-seeking” and his strategy a massive failure.

-However, some “hot off the press” research bears out Price’s instincts about redistributing his wealth.
-The study of over 1000 employees, undertaken by CIPD (Chartered Institute of Personnel Development), the professional HR body in the UK, entitled “What Employees Really Think about Their CEO’s Pay Packet” has reported some interesting findings.
+However, some research at the time bore out Price’s instincts about redistributing his wealth.
+The study of over 1000 employees, undertaken by CIPD (Chartered Institute of Personnel Development), the professional HR body in the UK, entitled “What Employees Really Think about Their CEO’s Pay Packet” reported some interesting findings.

 While some 63% of employees surveyed believe the success of the organization is dependent on the CEO…

 - almost half of the employees surveyed considered their CEO’s pay is simply too high and

 - only 32% of employees who responded think CEO’s are paid in line with performance.

 - 74% of employees consider the ratio of CEO pay is relevant, and around 34% thought it should be less than five times an average employee’s salary.

 - 72% would like to see more transparency around pay, and around half want that transparency at all levels in the organization.